ZoBoRf/ZILCH-How-to/README.md

 * `zip.mud.96` the *Zork Interpreter Program*
 * `zap.mud.171` the *Zork Assembler Program*

 ## ToDo

 * no `<VERIFY>`, implement it
 * document `macros.mud`
 * use Debian only (because of problems with Ubuntu)
 * test current Debian distibution
+* look for the reason for the `zapf` warning:
+  ZORK2DAT.zap:945: warning: incorrect table size: expected 2357, actual 2258